iainvdw/lucidian-tides/Sessions/11 - Tanning Issues.md

 Flintguard says it may not be a dwarf who also works in the mines.
 A lot of people in the neighborhood are looking to pin it on them.
 A number of the vats at the tannery are now useless.
 He thinks this may finally be the moment Benja stops being stubborn, though he’s not planning on approaching Benja with an proposal for that right now.

 Stormbreaker shares the description of the dwarf that Vennic provided them with.
 Flintguard says none of his workers look like that.
 They don’t employ any gray dwarves; they give them a bad name.
 A lot of them are twisted by the time they spend underground.
-The group recalls that Kirour was also a gray dwarf.
+The group recalls that [[Kirour Grimblade|Kirour]] was also a gray dwarf.

 Stormbreaker then asks Flintguard if he knows if anyone wants to harm the mine.
 He says many people don’t like them being here.
 He names Eda, but he doesn’t think she’s the type to do something like that.
 There are stakeholders, like Lady Sherome, who may have enemies, but Flintguard doesn’t know much about that.

 He says they simply discovered a vein of platinum whilst the city was away in Avernus and they decided to exploit it for the betterment of the Concord.
 Part of their funding comes from the Concord itself; they feel its a good way for Nicodranas to become financially stable again.

 Flintguard excuses himself.
 The crew and Willow brainstorm about who may be suspects.
 Stormbreaker and Doloris remember seeing Bram in the Blushing Mermaid as they were passing through.
-They discuss whether or not to talk to the Zhelezo, the staff at the Blushing Mermaid or to Bram himself.
+They discuss whether or not to talk to the [[Zhelezo]], the staff at the Blushing Mermaid or to Bram himself.

 This discussion ends with the crew saying Willow should invite Bram for drinks to the Blushing Mermaid.
 They head to the tannery, where Bram and Proaker seem to be dividing up the puddings into smaller puddings.